 Elise Blatchford, flute

-Praised by the Cleveland Plain Dealer for her “superb command of color and nuance,” Elise Blatchford is a flutist who embraces the independent, the experimental, and the DIY.
-She is the Assistant Professor of Flute at the University of Memphis Scheidt School of Music.
+Praised by the Cleveland Plain Dealer for her “superb command of color and nuance,” Elise Blatchford is the Associate Professor of Flute at the University of Memphis Scheidt School of Music.

 A chamber musician, soloist, orchestral musician, and teacher, Ms. Blatchford is a flutist who embraces the independent, the experimental, and the DIY.
 As a founding member of the new music woodwind quintet The City of Tomorrow, Ms. Blatchford won first prize at the 2011 Fischoff National Chamber Music Competition and received a Chamber Music America Classical Commissioning grant in 2014.
 The quintet tours nationally and was in residence at Tufts University in Boston in February 2019.
 Ms. Blatchford has appeared with the International Contemporary Ensemble in New York and at the Banff Centre for Creativity in Alberta, Canada.